Betulinic acid: Antitumor activity

 In 1995, betulinic acid was reported as a selective inhibitor of human melanoma.

 Then it was demonstrated to induce apoptosis in human neuroblastoma in vitro and in vivo in model systems.
-At one time, it was undergoing drug development with assistance from the Rapid Access to Intervention Development program of the National Cancer Institute.

-Also, betulinic acid was found active in vitro against neuroectodermal (neuroblastoma, medulloblastoma, Ewing's sarcoma) and malignant brain tumors, ovarian carcinoma, in human leukemia HL-60 cells, and malignant head and neck squamous cell carcinoma SCC25 and SCC9 cell lines.
+At one time, it was undergoing drug development with assistance from the Rapid Access to Intervention Development program of the National Cancer Institute.Betulinic acid was also active in vitro against neuroectodermal (neuroblastoma, medulloblastoma, Ewing's sarcoma) malignant brain tumors, ovarian carcinoma, human leukemia HL-60 cells, and malignant head and neck squamous cell carcinoma SCC25 and SCC9 cell lines.

 In contrast, epithelial tumors, such as breast, colon, small cell lung and renal cell carcinomas, as well as T-cell leukemia cells, were completely unresponsive to treatment with betulinic acid.

 The effects of betulinic acid as an anticancer agent in breast cancer is found to be cannabinoid receptor dependent.
 Betulinic acid behaves as a CB_{1} antagonist and CB_{2} agonist.